Solomon Islands Football Federation

-The Solomon Islands Football Federation (SIFF) was formed in 1979, and previously went by the name Solomons Islanders Football Association (SIFA).
+The Solomon Islands Football Federation (SIFF) was formed in 1979, and previously went by the name Solomon Islanders Football Association (SIFA).
 In 1989, SIFF attained membership in the world football motherbody, the Federation International of Football Associations (FIFA).

 The SIFF is a member of the Oceania Football Confederation.
 The Solomon Islands national football team made history when they made it to the final Oceania stages of the 2006 World Cup Qualification against Australia.
 Before the tournament began it was almost presumed this place would go to New Zealand.